confluentinc/cp-docker-images/docs/tutorials/automatic-data-balancing.rst

           2          8 -> 11         21 -> 27        2,212.8 -> 2,213.8
           3          12 -> 10        30 -> 27        2,069.6 -> 2,069.1

-    Rebalance started, its status can be checked via the status command.
+    The rebalance has been started, run `status` to check progress.

-    Warning: You must run the status or finish command periodically, until the rebalance completes, to ensure the throttle is removed.
-You can also alter the throttle by re-running the execute command passing a new value
+    Warning: You must run the `status` or `finish` command periodically, until the rebalance completes, to ensure the throttle is removed.
+You can also alter the throttle by re-running the execute command passing a new value.

-  You can check the status of the rebalance operation by running the following command :
+  You can check the status of the rebalance operation by running the following command:

   .. sourcecode:: bash

     docker run \
       --net=host \
       --rm \
-      confluentinc/cp-enterprise-kafka:3.1.0-SNAPSHOT \
+      confluentinc/cp-enterprise-kafka:3.1.0 \
       bash -c "confluent-rebalancer status --zookeeper localhost:22181"

   If you see the a message like ``7 partitions are being rebalanced``, wait for 15-20 seconds and rerun the above command until you see ``No rebalance is currently in progress``.
 This means that the rebalance action has completed successfully.

   Let's finish the rebalance action by running the following command (this command ensures that the replication throttle is removed):